 I hadn’t heard too much about the actual story of this book before I bought it during my month of book splurging back in February.
 However, it was one of those books I kept seeing photos of amongst the book-blogger world so I decided to grab it on a whim.
 It was only later on when I heard a little bit more about the story and the amazing reviews to follow.
 Boy oh boy, they weren’t wrong there.

 The story follows two teenage boys, David and Leo, who end up crossing paths and subsequently become friends (although Leo protests a little at the start) and form an unexpected bond.
 David, who I’d say is the main character of this story, has a secret that only his two best friends know about.
 He wants to be a girl.
 The story follows his struggle with finding the courage and the perfect moment to let his parents know what he really wants to be.
 We then meet Leo, a sulky, moody and mysterious new kid at David’s school who’s been transferred from a public school in a slightly dodgy area, where he is rumoured to have been kicked out of.
 When Leo stands up for David in a fight with the school bully they end up forming a really special friendship over the next year.

-Now I'm not going to be an arse and spoil the plot of the story so thats as far as I'm going.
-I'm just going to say - its amazing.
-Its the first book I've read that featured issues of transgender and I felt it approached the subject beautifully with respect and research.
+Now I’m not going to be an arse and spoil the plot of the story so that’s as far as I’m going.
+I’m just going to say – it’s amazing.
+It’s the first book I’ve read that featured issues of transgender and I felt it approached the subject beautifully with respect and research.
 I felt empathy towards David and often felt moved by the struggles he was suffering through his day to day life.
-There was two key parts in the story where I found myself crying on my commute to work and It's been quite some time since I've been moved by a book so much that I didn't care I was sat crying on the metro.
+There were two key parts in the story where I found myself crying on my commute to work and It’s been quite some time since I’ve been moved by a book so much that I didn’t care I was sat crying on the metro.